 Additional Mailing List in Cases Filed Under Chapter 9 or Chapter 11.

-In chapter 9 or 11 cases, in addition to the master mailing list required by paragraph (a) above, the debtor must also attach a separate mailing list of the 20 largest unsecured creditors (excluding insiders) containing the name and complete mailing address of each of these 20 unsecured creditors to ensure prompt noticing of the creditors’ committee’s organizational meeting.
+In chapter 9 or 11 cases, in addition to the master mailing list required by paragraph (a) above, the debtor must attach a separate mailing list of the 20 largest unsecured creditors (excluding insiders) containing the name and complete mailing address of each of these 20 unsecured creditors to ensure prompt noticing of the creditors’ committee’s organizational meeting.
 When a debtor has shareholders, the debtor must provide a separate sheet with the name and complete mailing address of each shareholder, to facilitate the prompt formation of a committee of equity security holders.

 Formatting Generally.